Thatbyinnyu Temple: Foundation

-Just inside the southeastern corner of the old city wall, the Thatbyinnyu Temple was founded by King Sithu I of Bagan Dynasty in 1144/45.
+Just inside the southeastern corner of the old city wall, the Thatbyinnyu Temple was founded by King Sithu I of Pagan Dynasty in 1144/45.
 According to the royal chronicles, it was the king's second major temple construction after the Shwegugyi Temple, and the king is said to have donated "boatloads of rubies" to both temples.

 The temple was constructed during "a period of rededication to Theravada Buddhism and religious scholarship", and construction was completed in the year 1150/51.
 (Additional ornamentation work continued on the terraces but was never fully completed.
 The terraces contain indentations that were meant to hold a series of over 500 ceramic plaques depicting the jataka stories but the plaques apparently were never added.)